 This is the webpage for the yearly Live and On Demand Webinars for Ethics training for local elected city and county governing board members.
 These webinars satisfy the 2 clock hours of local ethics training required by state law for elected and appointed members of city councils and county boards of commissioners.
 This training is required to be completed within 12 months of election day and is required every time they are elected, re-elected or appointed to a local office.

-The LIVE webinar is May 18, 2016 10am-12pm and is $125 for your whole board and takes place every May.
-You can purchase it in March of each year from this page.
-You will also receive the On Demand Webinar at no additional charge when you purchase the Live webinar.
+The LIVE webinar is scheduled for May 24, 2017, 10am-12pm, and is $150 for your whole board.
+It takes place every May.
+You can purchase it starting in March of each year from this page.
+You will also receive the On-Demand Webinar at no additional charge when you purchase the Live webinar.
 See further instructions below and in the Preparation Checklist.

 - Is your board attorney watching the webinar?
 The NCBar requires attorneys on your board who wish to claim CLE (Continuing Legal Education) credit to purchase the webinar separately in their name.
 These webinars are pre-approved for your attorneys to claim 2 hours of General CLE credit (not Professional Responsibility Credit).

-The ON DEMAND webinar is available June-October 2016 and is $125 for your whole board and can be purchased separately from the Live webinar.
-The On Demand webinar can be purchased from this page June-October of every year.
-The On Demand webinar can be watched as many times as needed and from any desktop/laptop before October 31st. (phones and tablets do not always work).
+The ON-DEMAND webinar will be available June-October 2017 and is $150 for your whole board.
+It can be purchased separately from the Live webinar.
+The On-Demand webinar can be purchased from this page June-October of every year.
+The On-Demand webinar can be watched as many times as needed and from any desktop/laptop before October 31st. (phones and tablets do not always work).
 After October 31st, the next online opportunity will be the following May again.